-If you’re holidaying on a campsite and driving every day, this can be a good cheap way to keep your smartphone and laptop charged.
+If you’re staying at a campsite and driving every day, this can be a good way to keep your smartphone and laptop charged.

-Obviously, the main danger with charging things off your vehicle is that you could drain the battery and end up on a rather longer camping trip than you’d anticipated.
+The main issue with charging things off your vehicle is that you could drain the battery and end up on a longer camping trip than you’d anticipated.
 (Try explaining that one to your boss.)

 To avoid this, only use the inverter when the engine is running and ideally while you’re driving rather than just idling the engine.